magic-sph/magic/python/magic/README.md

 ```
 ### 2) Fortran libs setup

-If you want to enable all the features of the python suboutines (reading the G files with fortran, support for VTK files, ...), the fortran libraries in `$MAGIC_HOME/python/magic/fortranLib`  need to be built using `f2py`.
+If you want to enable all the features of the python functions (reading the G files with fortran, support for VTK files, ...), the fortran libraries in `$MAGIC_HOME/python/magic/fortranLib`  need to be built using `f2py`.
 This can be set with the following variable

 ```python